Modified Gravity and Cosmology: An Update by the CANTATA Network: Preliminaries

 In its standard formulation, the dynamical variables of General Relativity are the 10 metric functions $g_{\mu\nu}$, which are the solutions of the ten Einstein field equations

-Here, $G_{\mu\nu}$ is the Einstein tensor, $R_{\mu\nu}$ is the Ricci tensor, $R$ is the Ricci scalar, and $T_{\mu\nu}$ stands for the metric energy-momentum-stress tensor, while the gravitational coupling constant $\kappa^2$ is given by $\kappa^2=8\pi G/c^4$.
+Here, $G_{\mu\nu}$ is the Einstein tensor, $R_{\mu\nu}$ is the Ricci tensor, $R$ is the Ricci scalar, and $T_{\mu\nu}$ stands for the metric energy-momentum-stress tensor.
 This is a true tensor equation in the sense that it is valid for all coordinate systems and hence diffeomorphism invariant.
 In four spacetime dimensions one has four coordinates, which can be arbitrarily changed, which implies that the Einstein field equations can be viewed as six independent equations.
-When a Hamiltonian analysis is performed on these equations, one finds four primary constraints, thereby reducing the number of propagating degrees of freedom of this theory to two (10 metric components minus four coordinate transformations minus four primary constraints) \cite{Golovnev:2018wbh}.
+When a Hamiltonian analysis is performed on these equations, one finds four primary constraints, thereby reducing the number of propagating degrees of freedom of this theory to two (10 metric components minus four coordinate transformations minus four primary constraints).
+When General Relativity is introduced in a first course - see for instance \cite{Bohmer:2016ome} - the Einstein field equations are motivated by comparing Newton's equations with geometrical equations, which may describe the same physics.

 A more elegant approach, which somewhat lacks physical motivation from first principles, is the variational approach.
-The field equations can also be derived from the so-called Einstein-Hilbert action

-where one varies with respect to the dynamical variable $g_{\mu\nu}$.
+The field equations can also be derived from the so-called Einstein-Hilbert action where one varies with respect to the dynamical variable $g_{\mu\nu}$.
 Here, $g$ is the determinant of the metric tensor $g_{\mu\nu}$, so that $\sqrt{-g}\, d^4x$ is the appropriate volume element when integrating over the manifold.
 The matter fields are denoted by $\psi$ and the matter Lagrangian can depend on derivatives of the matter fields.
+The gravitational coupling constant $\kappa^2$ is given by $\kappa^2=8\pi G/c^4$.
 It is through this variational approach that one can introduce and motivate various gravitational theories, which can be seen as extensions or modifications of the original theory.
+In the following sections, some of these ideas will be discussed.